-Carole Di Tosti, Ph.D. is an Entertainment Journalist, unpublished novelist, poet and playwright.
+Carole Di Tosti, Ph.D. is an Entertainment Journalist, novelist, poet and playwright.
 Writing is my life.
 When I don't write I am desolate.
-Carole Di Tosti has over 1000 articles, reviews, and other writings online.
-Carole Di Tosti writes for Theater Pizzazz and other New York theater websites; Carole Di Tost free-lanced for VERVE and wrote for Technorati for 2 years until the site changed its focus and Blogcritics which is archived.
-Carole Di Tosti covers premiere film festivals in the NY area:: Tribeca FF, NYFF, DOC NY, Hamptons IFF, NYJewish FF.
+Carole Di Tosti has over 1800 articles, reviews, sonnets and other online writings.
+Carole Di Tosti writes for Blogcritics.com, Theater Pizzazz and other New York theater websites.
+Carole Di Tost free-lanced for VERVE and wrote for Technorati for 2 years.
+Some of the articles are archived.
+Carole Di Tosti covers premiere film festivals in the NY area:: Tribeca FF, NYFF, DOC NYC, Hamptons IFF, NYJewish FF, Athena FF.
 She also covers SXSW film.
+Carole Di Tosti's novel 'Peregrine: The Ceremony of Power,' is being released in November-December.
+Her two-act plays 'Edgar,' 'The Painter on His Way to Work,' and 'Pandemics' in the process of being submitted for representation and production.

 Michelena Hallie and I saw Kenny Leon’s production of William Shakespeare’s Much Ado About Nothing, the first offering of the 2019 season of Shakespeare in The Park.
 We attended on June 18, Tuesday evening during a light rain that the actors marshaled through with brio and professionalism.
 As a guest reviewer on this site, she weighs in on the production.